 Increased need of iron (such as during pregnancy)

 The iron level in the blood fluctuates depending on recent iron intake via diet or supplement.
+Iron levels also vary depending on the time of the day, being higher in the morning than the evening.
 Ferritin, which measures the body’s long-term iron storage is therefore a better marker for long-term iron deficiency.
 However, ferritin levels can increase under inflammatory states, such as arthritis or even a common cold.
 This is the opposite of transferrin, which decreases under inflammatory states.
 Intake of large quantities of alcohol can also greatly increase ferritin levels.

 Iron deficiency without any obvious reason should be further investigated by a doctor as hidden bleeding sources, such as bleeding from the gastrointestinal tract could be present.

 Women planning pregnancy can require more iron than normal because the growth of the unborn baby drastically increases the body’s demand for iron and the women’s iron stores are often close to depleted at the end of a pregnancy.

 Causes and diagnosis of iron deficiency and iron deficiency anemia in adults.
 Stanley L Schrier, MD, Michael Auerbach, MD, UpToDate Apr 02, 2019

 Patient education: Anemia caused by low iron (The Basics).
 UpToDate Apr 17, 2019.

 Patient education: Anemia caused by low iron in adults (Beyond the Basics).
 Stanley L Schrier, MD, Michael Auerbach, MD, UpToDateApr 09, 2019.

 General Health Check / Blood Test / General Health